2007 Green Bay Packers season: NFC Championship: New York Giants

 The Green Bay Packers were defeated by the New York Giants at Lambeau Field in overtime.
-It was the 3rd coldest game in NFL history.
+It was the 3rd coldest game in NFL history at the time.
 Favre extended his NFL record to 18 straight playoff games with at least one touchdown pass.
 It came on a 90-yard touchdown throw to Donald Driver, the longest playoff pass in Packers team history.
 This would also be the final game in Favre's legendary career as a Green Bay Packer.
 This was also the last time the Packers hosted the NFC Championship until the 2020 season.